E. S. Drower: Drower Collection

 The Drower Collection (DC), held at the Bodleian Library in Oxford University, is the most extensive collection of Mandaean manuscripts.
-The collection consists of 55 manuscripts.
+The collection consists of 55 manuscripts, many of which Drower had obtained through the Mandaean priest Sheikh Negm bar Zahroon.

 Drower donated MSS.
 Drower 1-53 to the Bodleian Library in 1958.
 MS. Drower 54, The Coronation of the Great Šišlam, was given to the library by Lady Drower in 1961.
 MS. Drower 55, Lady Drower's personal notebook, was added in 1986.

 After her death, some of Drower's private notebooks were obtained by Rudolf Macúch.
 These notebooks are not part of the Bodleian Library's Drower Collection.